RekTek249/RawMangaRipper/README.md

 # Future plans

-- Allow for more directories than desktop (relative).
 - Allow for more than one output format (cbr, cbz...)
 - Have more than one input site